insidemordecai/website/content/posts/202412-joy-of-libraries/index.md

 draft: false
 ---

-James from James’ Coffee Blog wrote [The Joy of Bookshops](https://jamesg.blog/2024/11/28/joy-of-bookshops/) and just the title sparked something within me and inspired this piece.
+James from _James’ Coffee Blog_ wrote [The Joy of Bookshops](https://jamesg.blog/2024/11/28/joy-of-bookshops/) and just the title sparked something within me inspiring this piece.

 I barely frequent bookshops or libraries.
 Actually, I don’t think I remember the last time I was in one despite being an avid reader but when I try to recall them, I get pleasant memories.